 Emi Koyama of eminism.org released a new zine entitled, Surviving the Witch-Hunt: Battle Notes from Portland’s 82nd Avenue, 2007-2010.
 Here’s the introduction:

+The zine is a fierce challenge to criminalization and scapegoating as institutional responses to sex work.
+Emi illustrates the importance of organizing for economic, housing, and social justice in the struggle to address the violence against people working in the sex trade.
 This story starts in September 2007, when City of Portland abolished controversial Drug Free Zone and Prostitution Free Zone.
 These “zones” authorized police to issue “exclusion” orders for anyone who is suspected of drug- or prostitution-related activity without conviction, and arrest those who violate the orders of criminal trespass.

 Because these “zones” unfairly targeted certain groups of people based on their race, class and gender, many people protested DFZ/PFZ over the years.
 So it was great news when the City finally recognized them for what they were, violation of our civil rights and liberties, and dropped the whole thing.